Luke Kuechly, Carolina Panthers superstar linebacker, announces retirement at 28 - KTVZ

 Fighting back tears, Kuechly said, “And that’s the part that the most difficult is I still want to play, but I don’t think it’s the right decision.”

-“He’s been in the middle of it all for the last eight years,” the team tweeted.
+“He’s been in the middle of it all for the last eight years,” the Panthers tweeted.
 “No one did it better.”

 Former Panthers coach Ron Rivera tweeted: “I had the privilege of playing next to HOF #MikeSingletary & coaching HOF (Brian Urlacher) @BUrlacher54 & @LukeKuechly is worthy of that honor someday.
 But more important I will remember Luke’s sense of humor, his leadership & 4 being a great teammate.”